MinecraftU/mcu-curriculum/sequence_3/section_4.md

   end
 end
 ```
- **Woop!** That was your third program.
-This one was long, but it let's you find diamonds much easier.
+This was a long one, but it let's you find diamonds much easier.
 Try digging down to level 12 or 13 and putting six turtles running this program down, with a 2 block space between them.
 You'll be drowning in diamonds in no time.